Where's the "Cool" in Iced Tea?

 • Use slices of dried or fresh fruit for a sangria taste.

-• Add 1/8 tsp. each of ground nutmeg and cinnamon for spiced ice tea.
+• Add 1/8 tsp. each of ground nutmeg and cinnamon for spiced chi.

-• White, Green, Oolong and Herbal tea also make great iced tea.
+• White, Green, Oolong and Herbal infusions also make great iced beverages.

 • 4 cups water